INDICATIONS AND USAGE

 Drug interactions: NUVIGIL may interact with drugs that are substrates for CYP3A4/5 or CYP2C19.
 Dose adjustment of these drugs may be required.
 The effectiveness of steroidal contraceptives may be reduced when used with NUVIGIL and for one month after discontinuation of therapy.

 Common adverse reactions: In clinical trials, the most commonly reported adverse reactions (≥5%) associated with the use of NUVIGIL were headache, nausea, dizziness, and insomnia.

 NUVIGIL is a Schedule IV controlled substance because it has the potential to be abused or lead to dependence.
+Abuse of NUVIGIL has been reported in patients treated with NUVIGIL.
 Physicians should follow patients closely, especially those with a history of drug and/or stimulant abuse.

 Physicians should be aware and inform their patients of the availability of the Medication Guide for NUVIGIL.